califano-lab/SEARCHIN/README.md

+## Description

+This is the tutorial that guides you thorugh the application of the SEARCHIN methdology for the identification of cell-to-cell ligand-receptor interactions responsible of non-cell-autonomous communication mechanisms.

 ## Introduction

+Cell-to-cell etc., XXX

 #### Protein-Protein Interaction (PPI) empirical null model using PrePPI

 We used Neo4J Graph Database Community Edition version 3.2.5 to build a network of human protein interaction consisting of 20,259 proteins and 203,952,081 interactions with a total store size of 14.28 GB.

 ### Using SEARCHIN - Example

 #### Pipeline Commands

- The first step consists in setting a seed for the random number generator that allows us to reproduce the code in the same way
+ The **first step** consists in setting a seed for the random number generator that allows us to reproduce the code in the same way

 ```R
 rm(list = ls())